li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 * Member of Technical Program Committee of 6th International Conference on Modelling in Mechanics and Materials, 2024, Kula Lumpur, Malaysia.
 * Member of Local Organising Committee of 5th 3D Construction Printing Conference, 2024, Hong Kong
 * Co-Chair of 'Structure' workshop in IAFSS 2023.
-* Member of Society of Fire Protection Engineers (SFPE).
-* Member of International Association for Fire Safety Sceience (IAFSS).
-* Member of Research Institute of Sustainable Urban Development (RISUD) and Research Institute of Advanced Manufacturing (RIAM).
 * Chair of mini-symposium of ICOSSAR 2021: fire safety, smart fire application.
 * Scientific Committee member of IFireSS 2025.
 * Scientific Committee Member of AOSFST 2021.